atifrani/ec2_webapp/Readme.md

 Create S3 bucket with public access.

+Check if all bucket objects have public read permission

 Copy the images folder to the S3 bucket.

 Update the source code to allow acces to the images folder